(This post contains affiliate links. Read my full disclosure.)

 Leading Transformation: How to Take Charge of Your Company’s Future by Nathan Furr, Kyle Nel, and Thomas Zoega Ramsoy was an interesting read, but I’m not sure how repeatable the case study would be.

-The book basically shares a fascinating business case study that resulted in organisational transformation.
+The book basically shares a fascinating business case study that resulted in organizational transformation.
 It draws heavily on neuroscience and

-You’d need a brave organisation to replicate the results, but there are tools in here in your own projects, especially around the use of stories to communicate the vision of the new world.
+You’d need a brave organization to replicate the results, but there are tools in here in your own projects, especially around the use of stories to communicate the vision of the new world.
 Using visual tools to get your message across is not a new idea, but doing it with comics and in such an innovative way was a new take for me.

 Which one will you read first?